valots12/cbir-foodx-251/README.md

 Reference: *Muhammad, Usman, et al. "Bag of words KAZE (BoWK) with two‐step classification for high‐resolution remote sensing images."
 IET Computer Vision 13.4 (2019): 395-403.*
 <br/><br/>
-3. Siamese network trained using triplet loss as feature extractor
+**3. Siamese network trained using triplet loss as feature extractor**

 - Definition of embedding model and replication of it using triplet loss
 - Each triplet is composed of an Anchor, a Positive example and a Negative one